protontypes/LibreSelery/README.md

 2. Create a dedicated coinbase account with limited amounts.
 3. Never transfer or store large values with automated cryptocurrency wallets.
 Use recurring automated transaction from another account to recharge you wallet on a regular base.
-4. Transfer some money to this wallet for testing Openselery.
+4. Transfer some money to this wallet for testing.
 5. Add your tokens from the coinbase API:

 ```bash